ReApptor/ReApptor.TypeScript.PagedList/README.md

      * Returns true if the page number equals the page count, showing that the subset is the last within the superset.
      */
     readonly isLastPage: boolean;

+    /**
+     * The zero-based index of the first item in the paged subset within the superset.
+     */
+    readonly firstItemIndex: number;

+    /**
+     * The zero-based index of the last item in the paged subset within the superset.
+     */
+    readonly lastItemIndex: number;
 }
 ```